 Universal’s head of makeup Bud Westmore’s name is on over 500 films and TV series, and it is clear that he didn’t have time to do extensive work on all of them.
 While he did oversee, plan and tweak much of the work on most of the films he is credited for, a big portion of the actual work was done by others, with Westmore still often receiving sole credit.

 Such was the case with Milicent Patrick, who did do a lot of press and PR work for Creature, but received no on-screen credit.
 Neither did Mueller of Kevan, two other unsung heroes of Universal’s makeup department, who both worked on numerous films without credit.
-Exactly which films they all worked on is hard to establish, but we do know that Mueller sculpted the giant squid in 20,000 Leagues Under the Sea (1954), the mutant in This Island Earth (1955) as well as the mole people in The Mole People (1956).
+Exactly which films they all worked on is hard to establish, but we do know that Mueller sculpted the giant squid in 20,000 Leagues Under the Sea (1954, review), the mutant in This Island Earth (1955) as well as the mole people in The Mole People (1956).
 In fact, the creatures for the last two were probably made in the same fashion as the Gill-man: they were drawn by Milicent Patrick and sculpted by Mueller and perhaps Kevan.

 Bud Westmore has received some flack in latter years for the fact that he was credited on screen for a lot of the work done by people working under him.
 Articles today tend to frame Milicent Patrick (born Mildred Elizabeth Fulvia di Rossi) as the “forgotten” artist behind many of Universal’s fifties monsters.
 But this is partly a misunderstanding, for a number of reasons.
 For one thing, one should remember that back in the day, the credits were shown at the start of the movie.
 Necessity dictated that the credits be as short as possible as not to bore the audience to death before the movie even started.
 Thus, the heads of respective departments were credited, often regardless of their actual input in the films.
 But big movies, like Creature of the Black Lagoon, were accompanied by large PR campaigns, and just like blogs and Youtube channels today keep track of a movie’s developments, so did newspapers back in the day.
 Numerous articles were published in early 1954 about Creature of the Black Lagoon, and the Gill-man was familiar to most readers long before its premiere.
 Ricou Browning was interviewed about his work on the film, as was Milicent Patrick, see for example this article in The Brooklyn Daily Eagle.
 If Patrick has in some way been forgotten, then it is not because Universal wanted to cover up her contribution to the film.
 In fact, Universal proudly paraded “the beauty who created beasts”, to the extent that Bud Westmore’s name often didn’t even feature in newspaper clippings about the creation of “his” creatures — something which he complained about to the studio.
 It is true, however, that Westmore got so riled up about being upstaged by Patrick that he stopped using her services after 1954.